Go Backpacking

 Going down the dunes in the buggy was almost as fun as doing it on the board.

-Speeding down the dunes in the buggy was almost as fun as doing it on the board
+Speeding down the dunes in the buggy was almost as fun as doing it on the board.

-You got that seem feeling in the buggy, sometimes, because the driver would zoom over a dune and accelerate as we descended, and you felt like you were riding a third-world roller coaster, and you hoped it would never stop.
+You got that same feeling in the buggy, sometimes, because the driver would zoom over a dune and accelerate as we descended, and you felt like you were riding a third-world roller coaster, and you hoped it would never stop.

 After two hours, with the sun beginning to slide behind the sand, we headed back to the town.
-We stopped at the dunes overlooking the oasis and the surrounding development, to take some pictures.
+We stopped at the dunes overlooking the oasis and the surrounding development to take some pictures.

-You could see Ica in the distance, but only the best cameras could depict it as a part of the pictures of the oasis and I suppose that’s ok.
+You could see Ica in the distance, but only the best cameras could depict it as a part of the pictures of the oasis, and I suppose that's ok.
+It doesn't seem like anyone intends Ica to be in their photo albums.

 Related Stories

-124 shares
+130 shares

 • Share